Code52/code52.github.com/_posts/2011-12-31-introduction.md

 author: shiftkey
 ---

-I don't know which one of my co-conspirators came up with the idea, but it all started with a simple premise:
+This all started with a simple premise:

-**"A new coding project every week"**
+##"A new coding project every week"

 Madness!
-Surely it couldn't be possible.
-What would that even involve?

-I had so many questions, but as we discussed it we started to come to something resembling an agreement.
+I was hooked and [gobsmacked](http://dictionary.reference.com/browse/gobsmacked) at the same time.
+I had so many questions, and as we discussed it we started to come to something resembling an agreement.
 We wanted to:

- - introduce more developers to open-source projects and help them learn the ropes.
+ - introduce developers to open-source projects and help them learn the ropes.
- - foster a community that encouraged contributions across a range of technologies.
+ - foster a community which encouraged contributions across a range of technologies.
- - work on projects which the community want to improve.
+ - work on projects which the community (i.e. YOU) want to improve.

  Of course, that doesn't get away from the original question I had.

- **Why a week?**
+##Why a week?

  A week isn't a long time - or it may be, depending on your perspective.
 This is still a somewhat contentious point within the group, but a week suits me because: